Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 Is this a one-time course or is there more?

 Young Agents is a complete 8-session, 1-month bootcamp.
-Graduates who want to go deeper can join the Content Creator follow-up course, which covers full content pipeline automation — daily content, zero manual work.
+Graduates who want to go deeper can join the Content Creator follow-up course, which goes deeper into content research, creation, posting, monetization, and more automation.

 What if my child misses a session?